Humpback grouper: Description

 In addition, there has been genetic evidence of increased activity in this fish's frontal osteoblasts.
-This may be the genetic basis for the change of C. altivelpis frontal bone to the sunken, 'humpback,' head.
+This may be the genetic basis for the change of C. altivelis frontal bone to the sunken, 'humpback,' head.

 Relating to its coloration, the young are white with round black spots.
 The adults have a body colouration with variances of grey and beige, with darker blotches variable in size on the body.
 Small black spots cover the whole body.
 In comparison, juveniles have fewer of these black spots than adults, but the spots can be larger, or as large, as their eyes.
 Furthermore, their coloration has been observed to change with a drop in pH.